WTF Is Renée Zellweger’s Fatsuit True-Crime Series, Exactly?

 All of those questions also bank on an audience member understanding the Dateline reference, which is not a guarantee.
 It’s also not required, but Tuesday night’s premiere is a jarring experience if you don’t.

 It’s just before Christmas when this heinous murder takes place, which the voiceover alerts us to with the morose glee of Boris Karloff’s prologue to the How the Grinch Stole Christmas TV special.
-The mischievous humor is certainly at odds with the grisly details of the events at play, which seems to be unintentional.
+The mischievous humor is certainly at odds with the grisly details of the events at play, but it does seem to be intentional.

 The show is an obvious homage to the Coen Brothers with its interplay between the dark and gruesome, comedy mined from quirky Midwest characters mishandling awful crimes, and a keen-eyed examination of the aspects of a community and the machinations of a police and judicial system that reveal themselves as the story is told.
 But what if that interplay is awkward, that comedy frequently tone-deaf, and that examination nowhere near as sharp as the creators may think?
 What then are you left with?